Kursk submarine disaster: Faulty weld identified

 The government's final report found that the officers who had issued the order approving use of the HTP torpedoes did not have the authority to issue that order.
 The dummy torpedo was 10 years old and some of its parts had exceeded their service lives.
 Several sources said that one of the practice torpedoes had been dropped during transport, possibly leading to a crack in the casing, but that the weapon was put aboard the submarine anyway.
 The crane that would normally have been used to load the missiles was out of order, and another had to be brought in, delaying the loading process.
 This also made the possibility of removing a damaged torpedo more difficult.

-Personnel who had loaded the practice torpedoes the day before the exercise noticed that the rubber seals were leaking fuel and notified junior officers of the issue, but they took no action because the exercise was so important to the Russian Navy.
+Personnel who had loaded the practice torpedoes the day before the exercise noticed the rubber seals were leaking fuel and notified junior officers of the issue, who took no action because of the exercise's importance to the Russian Navy.
 Though the leaks on the dummy torpedoes had been detected, the rubber seals were not inspected before the exercise.
 The crew was also supposed to follow a very strict procedure while preparing the practice HTP torpedo for firing.

-Maintenance records revealed that the 65–76 "Kit" practice torpedo carried by Kursk came from a batch of 10 manufactured in 1990, six of which were rejected due to faulty welding.
+Maintenance records revealed that the 65-76 "Kit" practice torpedo carried by Kursk came from a batch of 10 manufactured in 1990, six of which were rejected due to faulty welding.
 An investigation revealed that because the torpedoes were not intended to carry warheads, the welds had not been inspected as carefully as welds on torpedoes carrying warheads.
-When salvage crews finally recovered the remains of the torpedo and the launch tube, analysis determined that both bore signs of distortion and heat damage that were consistent with an explosion near the middle of the torpedo, very close to an essential welded joint.
-The official conclusion of the commission was that a faulty weld had led to the explosion.
+When salvage crews recovered the remains of the torpedo and the launch tube, analyses found both bore signs of distortion and heat damage consistent with an explosion near the middle of the torpedo, very close to an essential welded joint.
+The official conclusion of the commission was that a faulty weld caused the explosion.

 Escape capsule inaccessible

-In an emergency, personnel in the rear compartments were to move forward to the third compartment along with those in the forward compartments and enter a detachable rescue capsule in the sail (or conning tower), which was capable of evacuating the entire crew.
-Alternatively, there was also an escape trunk in the first compartment, but the explosion and fire rendered use of it impossible.
+In case of emergency, personnel in the rear compartments were instructed to move forward to the third compartment along with those in the forward compartments and enter a detachable rescue capsule in the sail (or conning tower), which could evacuate the entire crew.
+Alternatively, there was also an escape trunk in the first compartment, but the explosion and fire rendered its use impossible.
 The rescue capsule in the third compartment was inaccessible, even if it was still usable.

 Shutdown of nuclear reactors

-The fifth compartment that contained the boat's two nuclear reactors was built to withstand larger forces than other interior bulkheads.
+The fifth compartment contained two OK-650 reactors.
+These nuclear reactors were built to withstand larger forces than other interior bulkheads.
 Like the exterior hull, these bulkheads were designed to withstand pressure to depths of 1000 m.
-The reactors were additionally encased in 13 cm of steel and resiliently mounted to absorb shocks in excess of 50 g (gravitational force equivalents).
+The reactors were additionally encased in 13 cm of steel and resiliently mounted to absorb shocks in excess of 50 g.
 The bulkheads of the fifth compartment withstood both explosions, allowing the two reactors to shut down automatically and prevent a nuclear meltdown and widespread contamination of the sea.